Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What issues must be considered when preparing a company for sale?

-The seller should comprehensively prepare its documents, financial statements and materials in order to expedite the due diligence process (which in many cases is the longest process in an M&A transaction).
+The seller should comprehensively prepare its contracts, financial statements and materials in order to expedite the due diligence process (which in many cases is the longest process in an M&A transaction).
 This requires data collection and gathering all material documentation of the company into one hub.

 What tips would you give when negotiating a deal?